sjblurton/optix-movie-frontend/README.md

 React Hook Form handles all the hard work with forms.
 For more complex forms, I would use Zod for schemas.
 But since this form is simple, I used the built-in validation.

+## Why Zod

+Zod is my preferred way of validating data as it's type-safe and you can auto-generate the types.

+## Why Add Eslint

+It's very easy to miss things when writing code.
+I typically set up ESLint and GitHub Actions to protect myself and ensure that everyone on the team writes code in a consistent pattern.
+This process should be democratic and flexible, meaning we can change the rules as long as we all agree.

 ## Why Vitest

 I had never used Vitest before but had read great things about it.
 I had been using Jest, but Vitest is a lot better, and I will use it in the future.
 Since this was my first time using Vite, it made sense to use Vitest.